Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Introduction

 \section{Introduction}

-Future robots should play an integral role in aiding humans with everyday tasks.
+\IEEEPARstart{F}{uture} robots should play an integral role in aiding humans with everyday tasks.
 A key capability is to stably place objects in different environments.
 Such tasks, ranging from serving dishes on a table to carefully rearranging delicate items, might appear simple but are challenging due to the required accuracy.
-For instance, to avoid spills when serving a full cup of coffee, the robot needs to place the cup precisely on the saucer without dropping or collision~(\figref{fig:motivation}).
-This challenge extends beyond mere motion planning and control since we rarely know the exact geometries of the object and the environment.
-After all, typical depth sensors offer limited accuracy~\cite{realsense_datasheet}.
-Accounting for the geometric uncertainty is critical for these robotic placement tasks.
+For instance, to avoid spills when serving a full cup of coffee, the robot must place the cup precisely on the saucer without dropping or collision: inaccuracy in a couple of millimeters may cause spilling~(\figref{fig:motivation}).
+This challenge extends beyond mere motion control, as visual or depth sensors have errors ranging from a few millimeters to centimeters~\cite{realsense_datasheet}, and we rarely know the exact geometries of the object and the environment.
+Accounting for such geometric uncertainties is critical for robust robotic manipulation.

 \begingroup \endgroup